khanh-nguyen-code/my-collection/README.md

 # my-collection

-collection of libraries for python
+my collection of libraries for python

 # installation